Register New Player

 The curve is flattened (kurtosis).

-This game assigns ten points for each correct answer.
+This game assigns fifteen points for each correct answer.
 What is the most likely reason for this?

 The game masters are allowing for the possibility of assigning half credit in the future.

 It gives a greater sense of psychological satisfaction than just awarding one point.